YomNom/25LiveREDO/README.md

 https://github.com/user-attachments/assets/40c4413b-fa73-4b2c-8b3e-5f5084d09ba3

 ## Other forms
 A more complicated form was labeled as an event wizard and was accessible in a link at the top right.
 We didn't include this - not just because we wanted to focus on the main page - because it looked geared for formal or big events.
 Among the students we interviewed, most just used it for study rooms or for an activity.
 This form asked for sponsors, comments, and included the option to attach documents.
-You could also put in a number for post and pre-days.
+You could also put in a number for posts and pre-days.
 If we did decide to implement this form, we would've just let the user just make a reservation over a time period.

 The components in this image are two of the "forms" and were cutoff for the redundancy of it.
 The top one is basically another version of the express scheduling but asks for the number of attendees and has additional filters in the dropdown for the available rooms, which is hard to see and work with in a dropdown.
 This also brings the question of why would you need the number of attendees.